DarioDang/Chicago-Taxi-MLOPS/model-deployment/README.md

 - `predict.py` downloads the model and vectorizer at runtime using `mlflow` and `boto3`.

+- `test.py` input the nre/ unseen data and sent the request into Flask to receive a prediction and model id have been used.

 - The Flask web server exposes a `/predict` endpoint, which:
     1. Parses the input ride data
     2. Applies preprocessing